TNEI-Services/IPSA/docs/IscMechSwCapacitor.rst

      - Sets or returns the bandwidth of acceptable voltage in percentage.
    * - Integer
      - InitPosition
      - Sets or returns the initial position of the mechanical switched capacitor.
         Positive values represent capacitor steps and negative values are inductive steps.
+   * - Integer
+     - NominalPosition
+     - Sets or returns the nominal position of the mechanical switched capacitor.
    * - Float
      - MaxContinuousMVAr
      - Sets or returns the maximum MVAr output of the MSC when in continuous control mode.